hyperledger/fabric/docs/source/channel_update_tutorial.rst

   export CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/organizations/peerOrganizations/org3.example.com/users/Admin@org3.example.com/msp
   export CORE_PEER_ADDRESS=peer0.org3.example.com:11051

+Org3 peers can join ``mychannel`` by either the genesis block or a snapshot that is created after Org3 has joined the channel.

-Now let's send a call to the ordering service asking for the genesis block of ``mychannel``.
+To join by the genesis block, send a call to the ordering service asking for the genesis block of ``mychannel``.
 As a result of the successful channel update, the ordering service will verify that Org3 can pull the genesis block and join the channel.
 If Org3 had not been successfully appended to the channel config, the ordering service would